eeshvardasikcm/eeshvardasikcm/README.md

 that I'm working on.

 suddenly I received a message from
-One of the leads saying that
-I had not completed the task on time and that there was one small problem with one of my social media profiles.

-The lead personnel blocked me out of the carbon project because of those two reasons. they told me that if I correct the problems within
+One of the leads.
+The lead personnel told me that they wanted me to correct some small problems within 48 hours.
-48 hours, then it would not be an issue.

 so I followed up within 48 hours of the message and corrected everything that the lead personnel asked me to do.

-I think there was a problem with the discord app and it's possible that the message that the carbon leads sent to me was somehow not showing up on my discord app until quite a bit of time after the carbon project lead had sent it to me.

-The carbon project lead was unforgiving and maintained the blocking penalty against me even after I corrected upon the request the issues they were talking about within 48 hours of receipt of their message.

-there is no writing in the document I signed and in the connected carbon project community contributor documentation that permits them to suddenly block me out like that.
-I really
-Don't know why they decided
-to do that.

-I think carbon project leads made a big mistake.
 I'm a very skilled and talented developer and devoted long hours to getting to the point where I could commit code to the carbon language at a sufficient rate.

-I will never have anything to do with Carbon
-Project again after dedicating so many long hours working on Carbon Language, only to be suddenly blocked out and excluded with no warning, legitimate explanation, or thank you.

 The personel at Carbon Project are not very good at communicating their thoughts.
 I followed all of their instructions to the letter, to the best of my abilities.

-Carbon Project advertise themselves as a community friendly project, but that's not really the experience I had.
 I felt stressed as if this was a paying job.
+It's completely volunteer without pay.

 I was invited to join their discord server for purposes of discussing further about contributing to carbon project.
-I should have turned around and left without putting any more attention into carbon project after I found out that the atmosphere on the discord server discourages open and free communication.

 I kept trying to make adjustments to fit in understanding that